 If that’s what you need to accomplish, there’s no better tool than Wireshark.
 The learning curve is extremely steep, but once you know what you’re doing, Wireshark will give you as much information as you can handle, and then some.

 The hardest part about Wireshark is actually filtering out all the extraneous data that you don’t need in order to make sense of what’s left.
-Lucky for many of us, Solarwinds has a Response time Viewer for Wireshark that makes sorting and searching for events much easier, you can see the full review here.
+Lucky for many of us, SolarWinds has a Response Time Viewer for Wireshark that makes sorting and searching for events much easier, you can see the full review here.

 Pros: